 Absolutely.
 Understanding the precise vocal set-up opens up a whole new world of repertoire.
 No matter what your previous training, you can learn to Belt, by isolating the correct components of the voice and learning to control them.

 A song would rarely be Belted from beginning to end, but in every song there comes a moment when nothing else will do - the audience will accept nothing less.
-Put simply, if you want to sing in Musical Theatre, Rock and Pop (in other words, any non-Classical quality), you have to know how to Belt.
+Put simply, if you want to sing in Musical Theatre, Rock and Pop (in other words, anything other than a Classical / Operatic quality), you have to know how to Belt.

 To understand Belt fully, we need describe it in terms of two related but separate elements - the anatomy (how the singer produces it) and the acoustics (what the audience hears).

 Belt is loud.
 Uncompromisingly loud!

 the loudness of Belt does not come from an increase in air pressure

 This comes from using the vocal folds in a certain vocal register, and shaping the vocal tract in a very specific way.